-The claim that the battery lasts for 50,000 hours on the lowest setting is still yet to be proven because users find they need to operate it to at least setting 4 just to see the 2 MOA dot.
-With 11 brightness settings available, battery life will vary greatly depending on usage.
+The claim that the battery lasts for 50,000 hours on the lowest setting is still yet to be proven because users find they need to keep operating it to at least setting 4 just to see the 2 MOA dot.
+With 11 brightness settings available, battery life will vary greatly depending on how much usage it gets.

 It’s a dual use red dot so it’s shock and recoil-proof to be used on all types of firearms including flattop modern rifles, shotguns, and airsoft guns.

 But, the kicker is the LED emitter that protrudes into the field of view (FOV).
 While it doesn’t seem to interfere with the sight picture for many buyers, some users have defective red dots where it protrudes too much into the FOV.
 AT3 backs their RD-50 Micro with a lifetime warranty, and customer service is shown to be quite responsive.
 It shouldn’t be a hassle to get a replacement if this is the case.

 All in all, the 3.6 oz, 2.4″ pint-sized red dot is nothing special.
 It puts the dot on the target – isn’t that exactly what you need?
 Why spend much more than you need?

 - The Venom Red Dot Sight-6 MOA promotes rapid target acquisition while providing a precise point of aim; getting shots down range and on target fast.
 The Venom's...